ggwzrd/manic-swords/README.md

     ```
     npm start
     ```

 ## Database Structure

 ## Help

-For questions, suggestions or other remarks contact Giulio or Pim here on Github or create a pull request For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com).
+For questions, suggestions or other remarks contact Giulio or Pim here on Github or create a pull request.
+For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com).